 - Area is considered covered if signal strength is at least This setting defines the AP coverage area based on the minimum signal strength.
 If the signal strength is below the specified level, the area is considered to be not covered. - AP coverage areas This allows you to change the color coding method used for displaying coverage areas.
 In No fill, contours only mode, the application draws contours of the coverage areas without filling the areas with colors.
 In Fill and mix colors mode, AP coverage areas are filled with colors; when areas overlap, the application draws a striped pattern, alternating the colors of the respective APs.
 In Fill, strongest AP on top mode, AP coverage areas are filled with colors; when areas overlap, the application draws the color of the strongest AP.
+In Fill, weakest AP on top mode, AP coverage areas are filled with colors; when areas overlap, the application draws the color of the strongest AP.
 In Fill, weakest AP on top mode, AP coverage areas are filled with colors; when areas overlap, the application draws the color of the weakest AP.